 The absurdity of this historical reality is illustrated in the life and times of Frances Hammerstrom (1908-1998).
 Frances Hammerstrom led an exciting life.
 Born to a wealthy family in Boston, Massachusetts, she developed an interest in the outdoors, nature, wildlife and hunting at a time when these interests were considered “unladylike.”
 Her father and brothers were keen hunters, but she was excluded from their hunting expeditions while growing up, going hunting in secret with boyfriends who, like her father and brothers, had a passion for hunting, but would allow her to take part.
 She documents this and her experiences as a lady hunter, in her autobiography Is she coming too?
 Memoirs of a lady hunter.
 Her autobiography is an excellent read.
 The title comes from the question her husband Frederick’s hunting buddies typically asked (Is she coming too?) when she accompanied him on hunts.
-She relates how she overcame the prejudices against women working in what were considered manly occupations, common in her day, and have a career in wildlife management.
-The Hammerstroms raised two children, Alan and Eva while pursuing their careers.
+She relates how she overcame the prejudices against women working in what were considered manly occupations, shared in her day, and have a career in wildlife management.
+The Hammerstroms raised two children, Alan and Eva, while pursuing their careers.